jonahar/google-reminders-cli/README.md

 ```
 $ ./remind
-Enter reminder title: Create Github repository for google-reminders-cli
-Enter time (yyyy:mm:dd HH:MM): 2019:02:01 14:00
+What's the reminder: Pay bills
+When do you want to be reminded: tomorrow at 4pm

+"Pay bills" on Saturday, 2019-2-16 at 16:00

+Do you want to save this?
+[Y/n] y
 Reminder set successfully
 ```

-Currently there is no official support for reminders in Google API, so instead this tool imitates a browser request.
+Currently there is no official support for reminders in Google API, so instead, this tool imitates a browser request.
 App API keys are provided in a separate file and you may either use them or change them with your own keys.